 - The SessionState enum was adjusted accordingly: "Open" is now "Locked", "Closed" is now "Unlocked", "Closing" is now "Unlocking". - Virtual machines created with VirtualBox 4.0 or later no longer register their media in the global media registry in the VirtualBox.xml file.
 Instead, such machines list all their media in their own machine XML files.
 As a result, a number of media-related APIs had to be modified again. - Neither IVirtualBox::createHardDisk() nor IVirtualBox::openMedium() register media automatically any more. - IMachine::attachDevice() and IMachine::mountMedium() now take an IMedium object instead of a UUID as an argument.
 It is these two calls which add media to a registry now (either a machine registry for machines created with VirtualBox 4.0 or later or the global registry otherwise).
 As a consequence, if a medium is opened but never attached to a machine, it is no longer added to any registry any more. - To reduce code duplication, the APIs IVirtualBox::findHardDisk(), getHardDisk(), findDVDImage(), getDVDImage(), findFloppyImage() and getFloppyImage() have all been merged into IVirtualBox::findMedium(), and IVirtualBox::openHardDisk(), openDVDImage() and openFloppyImage() have all been merged into IVirtualBox::openMedium(). - The rare use case of changing the UUID and parent UUID of a medium previously handled by openHardDisk() is now in a separate IMedium::setIDs method. - ISystemProperties::get/setDefaultHardDiskFolder() have been removed since disk images are now by default placed in each machine's folder. - The ISystemProperties::infoVDSize attribute replaces the getMaxVDISize() API call; this now uses bytes instead of megabytes. - Machine management APIs were enhanced as follows: - IVirtualBox::createMachine() is no longer restricted to creating machines in the default "Machines" folder, but can now create machines at arbitrary locations.
-For this to work, the parameter list had to be changed. - The long-deprecated IVirtualBox::createLegacyMachine() API has been removed. - To reduce code duplication and for consistency with the aforementioned media APIs, IVirtualBox::getMachine() has been merged with IVirtualBox::findMachine(), and IMachine::getSnapshot() has been merged with IMachine::findSnapshot(). - IVirtualBox::unregisterMachine() was replaced with IMachine::unregister() with additional functionality for cleaning up machine files. - IConsole::forgetSavedState has been renamed to IConsole::discardSavedState(). - All event callbacks APIs were replaced with a new, generic event mechanism that can be used both locally (COM, XPCOM) and remotely (web services).
+For this to work, the parameter list had to be changed. - The long-deprecated IVirtualBox::createLegacyMachine() API has been removed. - To reduce code duplication and for consistency with the aforementioned media APIs, IVirtualBox::getMachine() has been merged with IVirtualBox::findMachine(), and IMachine::getSnapshot() has been merged with IMachine::findSnapshot(). - IVirtualBox::unregisterMachine() was replaced with IMachine::unregister() with additional functionality for cleaning up machine files. - IMachine::deleteSettings has been replaced by IMachine::delete, which allows specifying which disk images are to be deleted as part of the deletion, and because it can take a while it also returns a IProgress object reference, so that the completion of the asynchronous activities can be monitored. - IConsole::forgetSavedState has been renamed to IConsole::discardSavedState(). - All event callbacks APIs were replaced with a new, generic event mechanism that can be used both locally (COM, XPCOM) and remotely (web services).
 Also, the new mechanism is usable from scripting languages and a local Java.
 See events for details.
 The new concept will require changes to all clients that used event callbacks. - additionsActive() was replaced with additionsRunLevel() and getAdditionsStatus() in order to support a more detailed status of the current Guest Additions loading/readiness state.
-IGuest::additionsVersion() no longer returns the Guest Additions interface version but the installed Guest Additions version and revision in form of 3.3.0r12345. - To address shared folders auto-mounting support, the following APIs were extended to require an additional automount parameter:
+IGuest::additionsVersion() no longer returns the Guest Additions interface version but the installed Guest Additions version and revision in form of 3.3.0r12345.

+- To address shared folders auto-mounting support, the following APIs were extended to require an additional automount parameter:

 - IVirtualBox::createSharedFolder()

 - IMachine::createSharedFolder()

 - IConsole::createSharedFolder()